-The initial indictment against Slobodan Milošević concerning crimes committed in Croatia, was confirmed on 8 October 2001 and made public on 9 October 2001.
+The initial indictment against Milošević concerning crimes committed in Croatia, was confirmed on 8 October 2001 and made public on 9 October 2001.
 On 23 October 2002, the Prosecution filed an amended version of the "Croatia" indictment.
 The indictment was further amended on 26 July 2004.
 This second amended indictment became the operative indictment on 28 July 2004.

-According to the indictment, Slobodan Milošević participated in a JCE which came into existence before 1 August 1991 and continued until at least June 1992.
+According to the indictment, Milošević participated in a JCE which came into existence before 1 August 1991 and continued until at least June 1992.
 Individuals participating in the JCE included Borisav Jović, Branko Kostić, Veljko Kadijević, Blagoje Adžić, Milan Babić, Milan Martić, Goran Hadžić, Jovica Stanišić, Franko Simatović (also known as "Frenki"), Tomislav Simović, Vojislav Šešelj, Momir Bulatović, Aleksandar Vasiljević, Radovan Stojičić (also known as "Badža"), Željko Ražnatović (also known as "Arkan") and other known and unknown participants.
-The purpose of this enterprise was the forcible removal of the majority of the Croat and other non-Serb population from approximately one-third of the territory of the Republic of Croatia, an area he planned to become part of a new Serb-dominated state.
-This area included those regions that were referred to by Serb authorities as the "Serbian Autonomous District (SAO) Krajina", the "SAO Western Slavonia", and the "SAO Slavonia, Baranja and Western Srem" (collectively referred to by Serb Authorities after 19 December 1991 as the "Republic of Serbian Krajina (RSK)") and the "Dubrovnik Republic".
+The purpose of this enterprise was the forcible removal of the majority of the Croat and other non-Serb population from approximately one-third of the territory of the Republic of Croatia, an area which Milošević planned should become part of a new Serb-dominated state.
+The area included those regions that were referred to by Serb authorities as the "Serbian Autonomous District (SAO) Krajina", the "SAO Western Slavonia", and the "SAO Slavonia, Baranja and Western Srem" (collectively referred to by Serb Authorities after 19 December 1991 as the "Republic of Serbian Krajina [RSK]") and the "Dubrovnik Republic".

-According to the indictment, during the relevant period, Slobodan Milošević was the President of the Republic of Serbia and as such exercised effective control or substantial influence over the participants of the JCE and, either alone or acting in concert with others, effectively controlled or substantially influenced the actions of the Federal Presidency of the Socialist Federative Republic of Yugoslavia (SFRY) and later the FRY, the Serbian Ministry of Internal Affairs (MUP), the Yugoslav Peoples' Army (JNA), the Serb-run Territorial Defence (TO) staff in the relevant territories, and the Serb volunteer groups.
+Milošević was the President of the Republic of Serbia during the relevant period, and as such, it was alleged, exercised effective control or substantial influence over the participants of the JCE, and, either alone or acting in concert with others, effectively controlled or substantially influenced the actions of the Federal Presidency of the Socialist Federative Republic of Yugoslavia (SFRY) and later the FRY, the Serbian Ministry of Internal Affairs (MUP), the Yugoslav Peoples' Army (JNA), the Serb-run Territorial Defence (TO) staff in the relevant territories, and Serb volunteer groups.

-It was alleged that, between 1 August 1991 and June 1992, Serb forces, comprised of the JNA units, local TO units, as well as TO units from Serbia and Montenegro, local and MUP units and paramilitary units, attacked and took control of towns, villages and settlements in the territories listed above.
-After the take-over, the Serb forces, in cooperation with the local Serb authorities, established a regime of persecutions designed to drive the Croat and other non-Serb civilian population from these territories.
+According to the indictment, between 1 August 1991 and June 1992, Serb forces, comprising JNA units, local TO units, TO units from Serbia and Montenegro, local and Serbian MUP units and paramilitary units, attacked and took control of towns, villages and settlements in the territories listed above.
+After the takeover, the Serb forces, in co-operation with the local Serb authorities, established a regime of persecutions designed to drive the Croat and other non-Serb civilian population from these territories.
 This regime included the extermination or murder of hundreds of Croat and other non-Serb civilians, including women and elderly persons, the deportation or forcible transfer of at least 170,000 Croat and other non-Serb civilians and the confinement or imprisonment under inhumane conditions of thousands of Croat and other non-Serb civilians.
-Furthermore, public and private property in all the relevant areas was intentionally and wantonly destroyed and plundered, including homes, religious, historical and cultural buildings.
+Furthermore, public and private property in all the relevant areas was intentionally and wantonly destroyed and plundered, including homes, and religious, historical and cultural buildings.